nicolascomete/macos-webdav/README.md

 A typical usage: for use with Infuse (on tvOS or iOS), specially dedicated to UHD streaming (successfully tested with rates > 300 Mbps).

-Setup nginx as macOS service
+nginx is configured to run as macOS service

 ## Usage